AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module7/ex1.md

 ![preview-interaction-dataset.png](./images/preview-interaction-dataset.png)

-Click on **Preview Dataset** to see a sample of the data stored in **Platform Demo - Call Center Interactions** dataset.
+Click on **Preview Dataset** to see a sample of the data stored in **AEP Demo - Call Center Interactions** dataset.
 The left panel shows schema structure for this dataset.

 ![QS](./images/previewds.png)